homer0/parserror/README.md

 In the case you don't want the original message reaching the user even if no case matched it, maybe it's a 50x error or something like that, you can use a fallback message.

+There are a few different ways to define fallback messages:

+#### Add a fallback when parsing an error

-You can send it as the `fallback` option on the parse method:
+You can send it as the `fallback` option on the `parse` method:

 ```js
 try {